 What is cybersecurity?

-Cybersecurity refers to the practice of safeguarding internet-connected systems, such as hardware devices, data centers, and software, from malicious actors.
+Cybersecurity is the practice of safeguarding internet-connected systems (such as hardware devices, data centers, and software) from malicious actors.

-Such actors might aim to extract financial data or steal proprietary information from enterprises, thereby compromising their competitiveness and ruining their corporate image.
-Others pilfer personally identifiable information (PII) in order to sell it on the dark web or to third-party advertisers.
-Some of these acts are political in nature, such as when government-sponsored hackers aim to discredit activists, whistleblowers, or political opponents in order to malign their image.
+Such actors steal financial data, proprietary information, or personally identifiable information (PII) to sell it on the dark web or to third-party advertisers.
+Some of these acts are political, such as when government-sponsored hackers aim to discredit activists, whistleblowers, or political opponents.

-The goal of cybersecurity is to minimize these risks and prevent hackers from carrying out these attacks to both digital and physical assets.
+Cybersecurity aims to minimize these risks and prevent hackers from carrying out these attacks on both digital and physical assets.

-While attackers can certainly penetrate your systems using brute force or malware attacks, there are threats found in hardware, too.
-For example, an infected USB drive could easily unleash a virus inside your network.
-In this situation, even the strongest algorithms would be powerless to prevent the virus from wreaking havoc.
+While attackers can penetrate your software using brute force or malware attacks, there are threats found in hardware, too.
+For example, an infected USB drive could quickly unleash a virus inside your network, bypassing even the strongest firewalls and algorithms.

 It’s important to realize that cybersecurity is an evolving field.
-The overall threat landscape isn’t static by any means; thousands of new vulnerabilities are identified every day, which means cybersecurity professionals must constantly keep up to date and test their systems against new and emerging threats.
+With thousands of new vulnerabilities identified daily, cybersecurity professionals must constantly update and test their systems against new threats.

 Types of cybersecurity

-The proliferation of cloud-based apps means many organizations almost entirely rely on SaaS (software as a service) products for their respective workflows.
-What this also means is that said apps store an immense amount of proprietary data about the organization—data that might be eyed by hackers.
+Many organizations almost entirely rely on cloud-based SaaS (software as a service) applications to get things done.
+These apps hold an immense amount of proprietary data about the organization—data that hackers might eye.

-Application security focuses on strengthening an app’s internal defenses against any attempts to infiltrate its perimeters and execute a malicious payload.
-While most of this takes place during the development stage, application security also includes patches, updates, and code audits to update and improve existing defenses.
+Application security strengthens an app’s internal defenses against any infiltration attempts.
+While most of this occurs during the development stage, application security also includes patches, updates, and code audits to improve existing defenses.

 No application is perfect and 100% secure.
-Plus, cyber threats evolve quickly and things like zero-day vulnerabilities are a real phenomenon.
+Cyber threats evolve quickly, and things like zero-day vulnerabilities are real.
 Humans can make mistakes while writing software.
-So it is imperative to constantly test for vulnerabilities and fine tune as necessary.
+So it is imperative to test for vulnerabilities and constantly fine-tune as necessary.

 The job of an intrusion detection system (IDS) is to identify network activity that might turn hostile.
-It’s a specific type of software that’s trained to monitor behavior which seems suspicious and out of the ordinary.
+It’s a specific type of software trained to monitor behavior that seems suspicious and out of the ordinary.
 An IDS will log suspected violations in a centralized security and event management system.

 Not all IDS’ are created equal.
-Some may have more sophisticated functions, such as the ability to quell a detected intrusion.
-Therefore they can both monitor threats and go on a counter-offensive if needed.
+Some can both monitor threats and go on a counter-offensive if needed.
 Such systems are called intrusion prevention systems (IPS).

-Regardless of the type of IDS, the tools they use to identify and quash threats can be pooled into two broad categories.
-The first one is signature-based, which means the IDS will identify a threat based on previously identified malware patterns and instruction sequences.
+There are two methods that IDS use to identify and quash threats.
+The first is signature-based, meaning that the IDS will identify a threat based on previously identified malware patterns and instruction sequences.
 However, signature-based tools aren’t very effective against zero-day vulnerabilities, for which no pattern has been identified.

 Data loss prevention